Are you looking to create a strategic roadmap to align your team and stakeholders with business objectives?

 Furthermore, if you are strict and perceptive while examining your strengths and weaknesses, your SWOT analysis will assist you in determining your USP.

 Step 4: The Competitor Analysis

 Analyzing the activities of your competitors may be equally beneficial to your business.
 It can save you a lot of time and work in the future, as many businesses use similar marketing strategies.

-Your competitor’s analysis can provide you with statistics to back up your assumptions, and can help you discover your unique selling point a lot easier.
+Your competitor’s analysis can provide you with statistics to back up your assumptions and help you discover your unique selling point much more quickly.
 It can even help you improve your product in unexpected ways or develop it far beyond your wildest dreams.

 Following your competitor’s lead can also help you find new ways to promote your product’s characteristics, focusing your attention on features that your target audience appreciates.

 For example, if you have a product-based business and want to search and connect with manufacturing companies, you can observe what your competitor is doing.
 How does your competitor reach out to these companies?
 How do they acquire their leads?
 What all tools do they use?
-Do they buy the manufacturers’ email list and info or do they acquire them naturally?
+Do they buy the manufacturers’ email list and info or reach them naturally?

 Step 5: Market Analysis – Buyer Personas

 Your potential consumers are the ones who can help you figure out most of the obstacles you may have as an entrepreneur.